-- Removal of existing climbable and unsafe balustrades and the timber and concrete bench seats around the water's edge; - Removal of timber balustrades that define the edge between the public promenade and the outdoor seating areas of The Bavarian and the Manly Wharf Hotel; - Installation of new retractable glass balustrades to replace all removed balustrades.
-These are 1,200mm high when retracted and have a maximum height of 1,800mm when extended to full height; - Installation of a pizza preparation area including the replacement of an existing gas fired pizza oven with two solid fuel pizza ovens and one solid fuel grill in the existing Manly Wharf Hotel kitchen.
-The pizza ovens and grill will rely on the existing mechanical exhaust plant with no new penetrations required through the roof of the existing building; and - Extension of Manly Wharf Bar deck by 84 sqm and construction of a children's play area, which features a boat-shaped structure surrounded by mature pygmy date palms to provide shade and a landscape setting for the play area.
+- Removal of existing climbable and unsafe balustrades and the timber and concrete bench seats around the water's edge; - Removal of timber balustrades that define the edge between the public promenade and the outdoor seating areas of The Bavarian and the Manly Wharf Hotel; - Installation of new retractable glass balustrades to replace all removed balustrading.
+These are 1,200mm high when retracted and have a maximum height of 1,800mm when extended to full height; - Revised awning arrangement to outdoor areas of The Manly Wharf Hotel, including removal of existing awnings, to be replaced with new operable awnings; - Installation of a pizza preparation area including the replacement of an existing gas fired pizza oven with two solid fuel pizza ovens and one solid fuel grill in the existing Manly Wharf Hotel kitchen.
+The pizza ovens and grill will rely on the existing mechanical exhaust plant with no new penetrations required through the roof of the existing building; - Extension of Manly Wharf Bar deck by 159 sqm to enable construction of a children's play area, including a repurposed boat playground installation.